jbaumgit/Time-Series-Weather-Forcast-for-Corn-Growth-Degree-Days-in-ND/README.md

 Corn GDD=(Maximum temperature + minimum temperature)/2 - 50

 Maximum temperatures higher than 86 degrees are entered as 86 and temperatures below 50 degrees are entered as 50 in the formula.
 GDDs are accumulated from seedling emergence until physiological maturity.
-Historical and current season GGD accumulations can be obtained from the North Dakota State University NDAWN weather site at https://ndawn.ndsu.nodak.edu/corn-growing-degree-days.html.

 ![Alt text](Images/SeasonalPatternofGrowthDegreeDays.jpg)

+GDD peaks at about 40 in the summer months and drops to zero near the end of the fall.

 ## Modeling